Voice Vitals

 I was tasked with translating a complex web-first research portal into a mobile app.
 The goal was to support participants in completing video-based interviews, demographic surveys, and onboarding flows on smaller screens.

-Hardware-specific constraints on UI: Considering microphone and camera placement and how they impact audio and video quality in relation to research needs.
+• Hardware-specific constraints on UI & data fidelity: Considering microphone and camera placement and how they impact audio and video quality in relation to research needs.

-How can this interface avoid overwhelming troubleshooting?: Designing troubleshooting flows for camera/mic issues
+• How can this interface avoid overwhelming troubleshooting?: Designing troubleshooting flows for camera/mic issues to help prevent confusion and encourage behaviors that improve the reliability of captured training data.

-Collaborated with the principal investigator to prioritize research requirements.
+• Collaborated with the principal investigator to prioritize research requirements for capturing high-quality AI training data.

 • Ensured clear onboarding for video and audio setup by limiting error prevention pop-ups to one in a prominent spot.

-Balanced simplicity with the research complexity by moving questions into a scrollable section and removing the background during video feeds, since multiple border margins reduced usable space.
+• Balanced simplicity with research complexity by moving structured questions into a scrollable section and streamlining video feeds, removing background elements and redundant borders that previously reduced usable space.

 Outcome